oldweb-today/netcapsule/README.md

 2. Run `pull-containers.sh` to pull all existing containers from Docker Hub.
 Alternatively, you can run `browsers/build-containers.sh` to build them locally.

+3. Run `docker-compose build` (only needed first time after sync/changes to ensure local images up-to-date)

-3. Run `docker-compose up -d`
+4. Run `docker-compose up -d`

-4. You can now access the different browsers under:
+5. You can now access the different browsers under:

    `http://<DOCKER_HOST>:9020/<BROWSER>/<TS>/<URL>` where `<BROWSER>` is one of `netscape`, `firefox`, `mosaic`